arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/02.anomaly-detection-application-note/content.md

 In the code snippet shown above:

-- Pin assignments define the analog inputs for each accelerometer axis
+- Pin assignments map each accelerometer axis to specific analog inputs on the Nano R4
-- Sensitivity and zero-g voltage values are based on ADXL335 datasheet specifications
+- Sensitivity and zero-g voltage values come directly from the ADXL335 datasheet specifications
-- Reference voltage matches the accelerometer's regulated output voltage
+- Reference voltage is set to match the accelerometer's regulated output voltage

 ### Data Collection Timing and Control

-The sampling system ensures consistent data collection timing critical for vibration analysis and machine learning training.
+To ensure accurate vibration analysis and successful machine learning training, we need consistent data collection timing.
+These sampling parameters control how data is gathered:

 ```arduino
 // Sampling parameters for Edge Impulse